kenpratt/pumpkin/README.md

 2. Adapted the circuit to use the Arduino
 3. Wrote a bit of code to test out PWM
 4. Soldered the three drivers
-5. Hooked everything up to the Arduino & tested
+5. Hooked everything up to the Arduino & tested (put the three drivers in parallel)
 6. Coded up the light show

 Diagram